Dems put divides aside, rally behind Biden at convention

 “My biggest concern is that if these trends continue with this type of leadership, I will be the last generation farming this farm,” he said.

 Democrats abandoned their plans for an in-person gathering in Milwaukee because of the pandemic.
-The unprecedented gathering is not only testing the bonds of the diverse Biden-Harris coalition but the practical challenges of running a presidential campaign in the midst of a pandemic.
+The unprecedented gathering is not only testing the bonds of the diverse coalition Biden is building with his running mate, California Sen. Kamala Harris — it’s also an experiment in how to run a presidential campaign in the midst of a pandemic.

 Polls also suggest that Biden, a 77-year-old lifelong politician, is on the wrong end of an enthusiasm gap.
 His supporters consistently say they’re motivated more by opposition to Trump, who is 74, than excitement about Biden.
 Democrats hope to shift that dynamic beginning with the convention.